kushbuchoudhary/Duolingo/README.md

 ## Acknowledgment

-This project is created for learning purposes and is inspired by existing open-source Duolingo-style implementations available online.
+This project is created for learning purposes and is inspired by open-source Duolingo-style implementations available online.
-Some parts of the structure and logic were adapted during the learning process, and further modifications were made for experimentation and understanding.
+Modifications and experimentation were done for understanding full-stack development.

+## Disclaimer

+This project is for educational purposes only and is not affiliated with Duolingo.
+All trademarks belong to their respective owners.

-🦉 Duolingo Clone (Next.js Learning App)
+# 🦉 Duolingo Clone (Next.js Learning App)

-A full-stack Duolingo-inspired language learning platform built using modern web technologies.
+A Duolingo-inspired language learning web application built using Next.js, TypeScript, and Tailwind CSS.
-This project focuses on interactive lessons, gamification, and a structured learning experience.
+This project focuses on interactive lessons, gamification, and hands-on full-stack learning.

-🚀 Features
+## 🚀 Features

-Interactive lesson system
+- Interactive lesson system

-XP points & progress tracking
+- XP points & progress tracking

-Hearts / lives mechanism
+- Hearts / lives mechanism

-Practice modules
+- Practice modules

-Leaderboard UI
+- Leaderboard UI

-Shop & rewards concept

-Authentication-ready structure

-Responsive UI
+- Responsive design

-🛠 Tech Stack
+## 🛠 Tech Stack

-Frontend

-Next.js (App Router)
+- Next.js

-TypeScript
+- TypeScript

-Tailwind CSS
+- Tailwind CSS

-Backend / Logic

-API routes (Next.js)

-Drizzle ORM
+- Drizzle ORM

-PostgreSQL (configurable)
+- PostgreSQL

-State & Utilities

-Zustand store

-Custom hooks

-Middleware
+## ⚙️ Run Locally